What is a partnership?

 General partnership.
 A general partnership is when each partner is actively involved, equally sharing the work, liability, and profits.

 Limited partnership.
 A limited partnership allows investors to buy into a business, but each partner has limited liability and profit.

 Limited liability partnership.
 A limited liability partnership is when all partners have limited liability towards the business, so partners are not responsible for negligence.

 Joint partnership.
-A joint partnerships involves bringing together partners for a specific project.
+A joint partnership, or joint venture involves bringing together partners for a specific project.
 If the project is successful, partners may want to create a general partnership.

 Step 3: Name your business.
 In order to have a partnership, you need a business.
 Choosing a name is a necessary step in creating your own business.
+Need inspiration?
+Try out a business name generator to get you started.
 Next you can also consider creating a website for your business.

 You’ll need to register your partnership in each state you plan to do business.
 You’ll register your main state first as a "domestic" partnership, followed by other states known as a "foreign" partnership.

 Step 5: Get an employer ID.
 Once you register your business name, type and location you can get an employer ID number (EIN) from the IRS.
 Most businesses need an EIN number even if you don’t have employees.
 You can get an employer ID number by applying for an EIN online.

 Step 6: Create a partnership agreement.
 Your partnership agreement documents all the processes and decisions your partners have agreed on.
 It’s important in understanding how your partnership answers important questions that will come up in the future.